Eras and Positions

 • Think of players like Steven Stamkos, Nicklas Lidstrom, and Martin Brodeur.

-#5: COVID Era (2020-present)
+#5: New Era (2020-present)

 • Think of players like Jack Hughes, Cale Makar, and Igor Shesterkin.